If you’re anything like me, then your personal yoga practice has naturally found its way to the spiritual practice that yoga has to offer.

 But jumping from a basic asana practice, where you move through each yoga posture for physical benefits, to a spiritual practice as outlined by the kriya yoga tradition can be a little confusing.

-So I wanted to break it down for you so that you can give it a try right now.
-If you don’t like it, then there is no harm done.
+So I wanted to break this tradition down for you so that you can give it a try right now.
+If you don’t like it, then no harm done.
+And I want to expand the definition of kriya yoga for you so you understand that a kriya yoga practice is not necessarily just about spiritual awakening, but about showing up in your daily life as a more expressed, fully authentic version of yourself.
+In this post we’ll explore:

-But if you do like it, then get ready for some major spiritual shifts in your life.
+Get ready for some major shifts in your life.
 Let’s dig in.

 What is the meaning of Kriya Yoga?

-Kriya yoga is often referred to as the “Yoga of Action or Awareness”.
-It is an ancient meditation technique that uses pranayama (breathwork), mantra (chanting) and mudras (spiritual hand gestures) to rapidly accelerate spiritual growth.
-The ultimate goal of a kriya practice is to achieve spiritual awakening or enlightenment (aka Samadhi).
+Kriya yoga is often referred to as the “Yoga of Action” or “Yoga of Awareness.”
+It is an ancient meditation technique that uses pranayama (breathwork), mantra (chanting) and mudras (spiritual hand gestures) to rapidly accelerate your spiritual growth and human evolution.
+The ultimate goal when you practice kriya yoga is to awaken your life force to achieve spiritual awakening or enlightenment (aka Samadhi).

 Although an ancient technique practiced in India for centuries, kriya yoga was not introduced to the west until the 1920s by Paramahansa Yogananda.
 The practice gained worldwide attention when mentioned later in his book, Autobiography of a Yogi, where he defined kriya yoga as “union with the infinite through a certain action or rite.”

-In his book, Yogananda says that kriya yoga is the most effective practice in yoga for personal evolution by increasing access to subtle energy and channeling it in more direct ways.
-However, it was only intended to be taught on an individual basis to students who had received a proper kriya yoga initiation by an established guru (or, basically, a kriya yoga master).
+In his book, Yogananda says that kriya yoga is the most effective practice in yoga for personal evolution by increasing access to subtle energy (prana) and channeling it in more direct ways.
+However, it was only intended to be taught on an individual basis to students who had received proper kriya initiations by an established guru through an unbroken link (or, basically, a kriya yogi master).

-For this reason, you are not likely to find many books with kriya yoga teachings, but as interest in kriya yoga continues to grow, there are more and more resources and teachers available online to learn with.
+For this reason, you are not likely to find many books with kriya practice teachings.
+However, as interest in kriya yoga continues to grow, there are more and more resources and teachers available online to learn with.

-The kriya technique often includes a combination of
+The traditional kriya technique often includes a combination of

 Where Did The Kriya Technique Come From?

-This ancient technique has been around for thousands of years and is referenced in Patanjali’s Yoga Sutra text as well as mentioned in the Bhagavad Gita by Lord Krishna.
+This ancient technique has been around for thousands of years and is referenced in Patanjali’s Yoga Sutra text as well as mentioned in the Bhagavad Gita by Lord Krishna, though in description only and not by name.

-So the kriya technique has been around longer than hatha or vinyasa yoga itself.
+So the idea of kriya yoga technique has been around longer than Hatha or Vinyasa yoga.

-It was originally designed as a comprehensive spiritual path with step-by-step instructions on how to use the yoga practice to get closer to God.
+It was originally designed as a comprehensive spiritual path with step-by-step instructions on how to use the yoga practice as spiritual development and to get closer to the divine.

 In fact, according to yogis like Paramhansa Yogananda, this ancient technique was known and practiced even by Jesus Christ and St. Paul.
 Any disciple of God, they say, had a daily practice of kriya meditation that was paired either with a certain breathing technique, a mantra, a yoga posture (asana), or all of the above.

-In this way, the kriya yoga tradition served (and still serves) as a comprehensive spiritual path to help you focus your energy on your relationship with God.
+In this way, the kriya yoga tradition served as a comprehensive spiritual path to help you focus your energy on your relationship with a higher power.

 The word “yoga’, is a Sanskrit word that can be defined as “union”.
 Beyond asana – which is only 1 limb of the 8 limbed path – yoga is the reconnecting or reuniting with the infinite, divine or universal consciousness.
 It is, essentially, the realization of our inherent wholeness.

-While traditional yogis would dedicate their entire lives to the 8 limbed path, most of us in the 21st century prefer to create a daily practice that is based on kriya yoga tradition.
+While traditional yogis would dedicate their entire lives to the 8 limbed path, most of us in the 21st century prefer to create a daily practice that is based on kriya yoga tradition (more on that in a minute).

 In addition to the 8 limbed path of Ashtanga or Raja yoga, there are other effective systems of yoga to help us achieve universal consciousness.
 Many of these practices like hatha, vinyasa, or restorative work with the energy of the subtle body indirectly, whereas the practice of kriya yoga is much more direct.

 The 6 kriyas are cleansing techniques called Shat Kriyas.
-The practice of Shat Kriyas cleanses the internal organs allowing balanced pranic flow (life force energy) between Ida and Pingala nadis (major energy centers).
-This balance allows you to attain physical and mental purification and balance both within your kriya practice and into your life.
+This is “kriya yoga” as defined in the ayurvedic tradition.
+The practice of Shat Kriyas cleanses the internal organs allowing balanced pranic flow (life force energy) along your central channel, between Ida and Pingala nadis (major energy centers).
+This balance allows you to attain physical and mental purification and balance both within your practice and your life.

 The 6 Shat Kriyas are:

-6. Vasti: Vasti kriya is the practice of cleansing the rectum and is essentially a yogci enema to clean the colon.
+- Vasti: Vasti kriya is the practice of cleansing the rectum and is essentially a yogic enema to clean the colon.

 Many of these cleansing techniques are very powerful and should be practiced under the instruction of an experienced teacher.